OutatimeSoftware/TOBARA/info/Documentation.md

 ##### UC001.
 Simplest expression

-*Description* Consult if the function is in its simplest expression.
+*Description:* Consult if the function is in its simplest expression.

 *Sequence*